chisel/argumental/README.md

 Defines an action for the current command.
   - **handler**: An action handler function which takes the following parameters:
     - **args**: A key-value pair object containing the passed-in arguments (uses camel-cased argument names as keys).
+    Missing arguments' values are `null` while rest arguments' values are an array of values.
     - **opts**: A key-value pair object containing the passed-in options (uses the shorthand and camel-cased option names as keys).
     If option definition didn't contain an argument, values would be booleans instead.
     If option defined argument, value would be `undefined` if option is not provided, `null` if option provided wihtout the argument's value, and the actual argument value otherwise.